-If the 'Enable aligned objectives' option is turned on in your company settings, you can select to have an objective unaligned or aligned with a parent objective—meaning the objective is a crucial part of the larger objective's progress.
-If you are creating an objective and don't see this option enabled, reach out to one of your account admins.
+If the 'Enable aligned objectives' option is enabled in your company settings, you can select to have an objective unaligned or aligned with a parent objective—meaning the objective is a crucial part of the larger objective's progress.
+If you are creating an objective and don't see this option enabled, reach out to one of your account administrator.

 What is the point of aligning objectives?
-It can take 4 – 5 years to set up goals that cascade from the top down, which is way too slow for the normal pace of business.
-Instead, 15Five encourages Company and Department objectives to be set at the top quarterly or semi-annually followed by individuals creating and aligning their own objectives, which saves a ton of time.
+It can take 4–5 years to set up goals that cascade from the top down, which is way too slow for the normal pace of business.
+Instead, the Check-in encourages Company and Department objectives to be set at the top quarterly or semi-annually followed by individuals creating and aligning their own objectives, which saves a ton of time.

 Create an aligned objective